Jack Jouett

-John Jouett Jr. (December 7, 1754 – March 1, 1822) was an American farmer and politician in Virginia and Kentucky best known for his 40 mi ride during the American Revolution.
+John Jouett Jr. (December 7, 1754 – March 1, 1822) was an American farmer and politician in Virginia and Kentucky best known for his 40 mi ride during the American Revolution in 1781.
 Sometimes called the "Paul Revere of the South", Jouett rode to warn Thomas Jefferson, then the outgoing governor of Virginia (and the Virginia legislature who had fled the new state's capitol before electing his successor) that British cavalry had been sent to capture them.

 After the war, Jouett moved across the Appalachian Mountains to what was then called Kentucky County.
 He thrice served in the Virginia House of Delegates, first representing Lincoln County and later Mercer County before Kentucky's statehood (which occurred in 1792).
 Jouett also represented Mercer County at the Danville Separation Convention in 1788.
 He later served three terms in the Kentucky House of Representatives, first representing Mercer County, then adjoining Woodford County.

 Jouett family

 Jack Jouett was born to tavernkeeper John Jouett Sr. and his wife, Mourning Harris.
 The elder Jouett held a license to operate the Swan "ordinary" (tavern) in Albemarle County, Virginia.
 He owned 13 black slaves in 1790, which number declined to 11 slaves in 1799.

 His paternal grandfather, Jean Jouett, was a French Huguenot who had settled in Virginia in the early 1700s.
-His paternal ancestors were an old Norman aristocratic family from Touraine, directly descended from Matthieu de Jouhet, Master of the Horse to Louis XIII of France, Lord of Leveignac, and a lieutenant in the Marshalsea of Limousin.
+His paternal ancestors were an old Norman aristocratic family from Touraine, directly descended from Matthieu de Jouhet, Master of the Horse to King Louis XIII, Lord of Leveignac, and a lieutenant in the Marshalsea of Limousin.
 Matthieu de Jouhet's grandson, Daniel de Jouet, emigrated to the Narragansett country (Britain's Rhode Island colony) in 1686.
 Daniel's youngest son, Jean (this Jack's grandfather) settled in Virginia.

 Jack Jouett's mother, Mourning Harris, was a daughter of Revolutionary War veteran Harrison Harris (1725–1795), and a descendant of Sir William Harris, who signed the third Virginia charter and was knighted in 1611.
 Another maternal relation was Col. William Claiborne, first secretary of the Virginia colony.